pxhanus/phasmo_notes/README.md

 ### Search Terms
 Hunts early
 ### Strengths and Powers
 - Can hunt at 80% sanity when talking.
-But will hunt where you are most of the time. -- Aug 2021
+But will hunt close by if hunting early. -- Aug 2021
 ### Weakness
 - Can only hear you close by during a hunt -- Aug 2021